AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 * Build content pools for a range of channels.
 * Design content variations for specific channels.
 * Add images to your text by inserting assets (mixed-media fragments).
+* Create nested content to reflect the complexity of your data.

 These content fragments can then be assembled to provide experiences over a variety of channels.

+>[!NOTE]
+>
+>**Content Fragments** and **[Experience Fragments](/help/sites-cloud/authoring/fundamentals/experience-fragments.md)** are different features within AEM:
+>* **Content Fragments** are editorial content, that can be used to access structured data, including texts, numbers, and dates, amongst others.
+They are pure content, with definition and structure, but without additional visual design and/or layout.
+>* **Experience Fragments** are fully laid out content; a fragment of a web page.
+>
+>Experience Fragments can contain content in the form of Content Fragments, but not the other way around.
+>
+>For further information see also [Understanding Content Fragments and Experience Fragments in AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/content-fragments/understand-content-fragments-and-experience-fragments.html?lang=en#content-fragments).

 ## Content Fragments and Content Services {#content-fragments-and-content-services}